Cheapest Car Insurance for Students on a Budget 2024

 Cheapest Car Insurance for 17-Year-Old High School Students

 As young drivers gain experience, they’ll find more affordable rates.
-The cheapest company for those on their parent's policy is Nationwide, costing our sample family $2,685 per year for a 17-year-old driver.
-GEICO was a close second.
+The cheapest company on a parent's policy is Nationwide, costing our sample family $2,685 yearly for a 17-year-old driver.
+GEICO was a close second, with an average annual premium of $2,863.
 Considering that your rates may vary, it makes sense to start your search by getting quotes from these two companies.

 State Farm is the cheapest insurance company for students on their own policy.
 It quoted $3,312 per year for a 17-year-old with an individual policy.